teuben/teunix/docs/astronomy-on-ubuntu.md

-      dpkg --list                  list all packages you have dpkg -S file                 which package owns that file dpkg -L package              list what files the package gives apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean
+      dpkg --list                  list all packages you have dpkg -S FILE                 which package owns that FILE dpkg -L PACKAGE              list what files that PACKAGE gives apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean